-The SurgeCard is required to use some campus services such as the library, parking, and fitness center, and for admission to College sports activities.
-Additional uses for the SurgeCard include the bookstore, computer lab printing, food services, vending machines, day care door access for qualified parents, and other services.
+The SurgeCard is required to use some campus services such as the Library, the Fitness Center, computer lab printing, and admission to College sports activities.
+Additional uses for the SurgeCard include the bookstore, food services, day care door access for qualified parents, and other services.

-Every registered student receives \$15.00 on their SurgeCard each semester for free printing in College computer labs.
+Every registered student receives a credit for \$15.00 on their SurgeCard each semester to be used for printing documents in College computer labs.